5 Best Blackmagic Cloud Alternatives for Video Teams in 2026

 Is Blackmagic Cloud free to use?

 Blackmagic Cloud offers a free tier with 2GB of storage and one project library.
 This works for testing but falls far short of production needs.
-Paid plans start at $5 per month for a project library, with cloud storage billed separately at approximately $15 per terabyte per month.
+Paid plans start at published pricing for a project library, with cloud storage billed separately at approximately $15 per terabyte per month.
 Costs vary depending on how many project libraries and team members you manage.

 Can I use Blackmagic Cloud with Premiere Pro or other NLEs?

-No. Blackmagic Cloud is built exclusively for DaVinci Resolve.
+No. Blackmagic Cloud is built for DaVinci Resolve only.
 It syncs Resolve project libraries and media between users.
 Editors using Premiere Pro, Final Cut Pro, Avid, or other editing software need a different solution.
-Fast.io, LucidLink, and Dropbox all work across editing platforms since they function as general storage rather than application-specific sync tools.
+Fast.io, LucidLink, and Dropbox all work across editing platforms since they act as general storage rather than application-specific sync tools.

 What is the best way to share large video files with clients?

-For client video sharing, Fast.io provides the best combination of features.
+For client video sharing, Fast.io has the best mix of features.
 It supports files of any size, offers unlimited guest access without additional per-seat costs, and includes branded portals for professional presentation.
 The HLS streaming means clients can preview high-quality video in their browser without downloading huge files or installing codecs.
 They click a link and watch, similar to streaming from Netflix.

 How does Fast.io pricing compare to Blackmagic Cloud?

 Fast.io uses usage-based pricing rather than per-seat fees.
-The Pro plan includes 25 seats with additional seats at $1 per month.
+The Pro plan includes 25 seats with additional seats at published pricing.
 Blackmagic Cloud charges for storage plus separate project library fees.
 For teams that collaborate widely with clients and external vendors, Fast.io typically costs less while providing more sharing flexibility.
-A 25-person team on traditional per-seat pricing at $18 per user pays $450 monthly, while equivalent Fast.io storage runs closer to $60 monthly.
+A 25-person team on traditional per-seat pricing at published pricing pays $450 monthly, while equivalent Fast.io storage runs closer to $60 monthly.

 Which alternative is best for remote video editing?